jessicacousins/fullstack_vite_webapp/README.md

 17. **TensorFlow.js Image Classification**: TensorFlow.js is integrated into the frontend to enable machine learning capabilities directly in the browser.
 Using the MobileNet model, this feature allows users to classify and identify categories of merchandise images in the shopping component with real-time feedback.
 When a user clicks on an item, the model predicts the item’s category, providing insights into the types of products available.
 This implementation demonstrates basic machine learning concepts and enhances the shopping experience with interactive AI-driven categorization.
 18. **Learn More Insights**: When users click the “Learn More” button for an item in the shopping cart, they receive an AI-generated description and insights about the product.
 This feature, powered by OpenAI, offers additional context on the product's uses, features, and related categories, enhancing the shopping experience.
 19. **Product Recommendations**: Based on the products users views, the system provides AI-driven recommendations for similar items.
 This feature uses OpenAI to generate recommendations tailored to user preferences.
 Product views are logged in the backend, allowing the application to suggest relevant items based on users' browsing patterns.
+20. **Soundboard**: The backend stores user-created playlists, including the track information, user clicks, and playback history.
+21. **Achievement Tracking:**: Tracks user actions in blogs, games, and shopping.
+Includes APIs for fetching user achievements, adding new ones, and displaying progress.

 ## Packages and Technologies Used